Hana's Kitchen: Cozy game design meets language learning

 I tested these prototypes with friends and family and observed how they felt playing the game, as well as how much Japanese they learned.
 I learned two key insights:

-Players retained vocabulary like radish (daikon) after encountering them repeatedly across multiple contexts.
-When the same ingredient appeared on a recipe card, then in the cooking interface, then at Tanaka’s Supermarket, players naturally built recognition.
+Players retained vocabulary like daikon (radish) after encountering it across multiple contexts.
+When the same ingredient appeared on a recipe card, in the cooking interface, and at Tanaka’s Supermarket, players naturally built recognition.
 This validated that vocabulary acquisition could occur without explicit translation drills.

-Players disengaged when tasks felt like language lessons inserted into gameplay.
-For example, translating Tanaka’s letter worked because it made sense that Tanaka would write a letter to you in Japanese.
-In contrast, there was no reason particles would be missing from a recipe beyond testing the player’s knowledge.
+Players disengaged when learning activities felt like lessons inserted into gameplay.
+For example, a fill in the blank exercise took players out of the game because there was no reason it would be in the game beyond testing the player’s knowledge.

 Iterating on learning mechanics